 Take Care of Your Dentures

-Loose-fitting or poorly maintained dentures can lead to gum irritation and infections.
+Loose-fitting or poorly maintained dentures can lead to gum irritation, sores, and infections.
 It's important to talk to your dentist about any changes in the fit of your dentures.
-When you have diabetes, you are at a higher risk of fungal infections like thrush.
+When you have diabetes, you are at a higher risk of fungal infections like thrush and mouth sores that are tough to heal.
 And poorly maintained dentures can contribute to thrush, too.
-It's important to remove and clean your dentures daily to help reduce your risk of infection.
+It's important to remove and clean dentures daily to help reduce your risk of infection.

 Toss the Tobacco